 “It was just a color, out of space.
 A messenger from realms whose existence stuns the brain, and numbs us, with the gulfs that it soars open before our frenzy eyes.” – Ward Philips (Closing scene)

-The film never really makes an attempt to explain what exactly “the color” from the space is and that itself is the beauty of Lovecraft’s stories.
+The film never really makes an attempt to explain exactly what “the color” from the space is and that it is the beauty of Lovecraft’s stories.
 He instills the fear of the unknown like no other and leaves you wondering what really happened.
-Even the ecological and health-related impacts of the Color are so mysterious that one cannot truly explain it.
+Even the ecological and health-related impacts of the Color are so mysterious that one cannot truly explain them.
 All we know about it is that it is alien, it is completely out of our space-time and it only affects the ones who come in direct contact with it.
 Further below, we’ll be proposing our own hypothesis of what it could possibly be and explain it in context with its impact on its surroundings.

 Theory I: A Natural Phenomenon

 There are a few instances in the film where it is proposed that the Color is nothing but a form of ionizing radiation.
 When Ward Philips, the hydrologist, first takes a look at all the animals that were affected by the Color, he claims that all of them look burnt from radiation.
-But what contradicts this theory is the fact that its impact does not really decline with more distance.
+However, what contradicts this theory is the fact that its impact does not really decline with more distance.
 Anything that very well falls under its area of impact gets affected in a similar fashion.

 The Color could also be a natural chemical contaminant that ends up seeping into the groundwater and then affecting the ones who come in contact with it.
 In the movie, Ward also performs a litmus test on the groundwater and discovers that it is heavily alkaline in nature.
 He later even warns Lavinia Gardner to stay away from it and asks her to avoid consuming it.
 However, if it were only a chemical contaminant, its impact would again become less concentrated with time and eventually fade away with the relative increase in the concentration of water.
 But throughout the span of the film, the impact of the Color just increases.

 Moreover, the ones around the Color-infested regions also experience weird time shifts.
 There’s a scene in the film that clearly shows the disparities in time by portraying an abutting shot of a clock.
-This proves that the Color is either a natural phenomenon that is beyond anything that human science can explain or it is something more sinister.
+This proves that Color is either a natural phenomenon that is beyond anything that human science can explain or it is something more sinister.

 Theory II: The Color is an Alien